aws-observability/observability-best-practices/docs/en/guides/serverless/oss/lambda-based-observability-adot.md

 # AWS Lambda based Serverless Observability with OpenTelemetry

-This guide covers the best practices on configuring observability for Lambda based serverless applications using managed open-source tools and technologies together with the native services such as AWS X-Ray, and Amazon CloudWatch.
+This guide covers the best practices on configuring observability for Lambda based serverless applications using managed open-source tools and technologies together with the native AWS monitoring services such as AWS X-Ray, and Amazon CloudWatch.
 We will cover tools such as [AWS Distro for OpenTelemetry (ADOT)](https://aws-otel.github.io/docs/introduction), [AWS X-Ray](https://aws.amazon.com/xray), and [Amazon Managed Service for Prometheus (AMP)](https://aws.amazon.com/prometheus/) and how you can use these tools to gain actionable insights into your serverless applications, troubleshoot issues, and optimize application performance.

 ## **Key topics covered**